kitzberger/songs/Ordinary Year.md

 	 it's way too long since we have been outside
 	Em     Am           F        C
 	    I vaguely do remember
 	       Dm               C              G
-	    your stupid face and what's it looking like
+	    we used to say someday we will go back

 ## Outro